💸 See if your business qualifies for a tax credit worth up to $26k per employee. 📞 Call Now: 855-979-9597

 - State registrations and licenses

-- Legal documentation (articles of incorporation, commercial leases, franchise agreements, etc.)
+- Legal documentation, such as articles of incorporation, commercial leases, franchise agreements, etc.

 If you’re applying for a substantial amount of money, you’ll want to allow your business plan plenty of lead time.
 Depending on the loan and lender, the loan application process can take months.
 Using some avenues, like lending marketplaces, can speed up the application and approval course, but in most cases, actually getting the money isn’t an overnight proposition for startup business loans.

 Beyond the loan amount itself, tacked-on fees can take you by surprise if you’re not paying attention.
 Keep an eye on loan application fees, SBA loan guarantee fees, early repayment fees, and late repayment fees, as they’ll eventually affect your annual percentage rate (APR).
-By now, you should have a reasonable level of comfort with your ability to repay the loan on time and with the payment schedule, the APR, and the included fees.
-If there’s also a tiny bit of trepidation, that’s natural—you’re a small business owner; it comes with the territory.
+By the time you apply, you should have a reasonable level of comfort with your ability to repay the loan on time and with the payment schedule, the APR, and the included fees.

 7. Keep building your financial profile

 Improving personal credit, establishing business credit, paying down existing debts, maximizing income, expanding assets—these are all ways to build up your financial profile for future growth.
 It may seem backward, but banks prefer lending to businesses that don’t desperately need the money.
 It’s in your best interest to negotiate from a position of capital power.